 Read the students' published poems here.

 To listen to their individual poetry performances, click on their name below:

 Scott-Patrick Mitchell’s poetry has been described by Bold Monkey’s George Anderson ‘as one of the most diverse and original emerging poets working in Western Australia today’ while John Kinsella has described his work as being ‘new ahead of the new’.
 SPM recently performed his new one man show THE 24 HOUR PERFORMANCE POEM at Crack Theatre Festival while his latest collection – inner pity poems – was released through Department of Poetry in 2016.

-He has been featured in two Fremante Poets books, New Poets (2010) and Performance Poets (2013) (Fremantle Press).
-He appears in The Turnrow Anthology of Contemporary Australian Poetry (2014) and Contemporary Australian Poetry (2016).
-He is Editor of MoTHER [has words...]., Social Media Coordinator for WA Poets INC and Senior Australian Poetry Editor for LA based THE POETS WITHOUT LIMITS.
+He has been featured in two Fremantle Poets books, New Poets (2010) and Performance Poets (2013) (Fremantle Press).
+He appears in The Turnrow Anthology of Contemporary Australian Poetry (2014), Contemporary Australian Poetry (2016) and The Fremantle Press Anthology of Contemporary West Australian Poetry (2017).
+SPM is the Social Media Coordinator for WA Poets INC / Perth Poetry Fetival.

 In 2014 Scott-Patrick Mitchell judged the Red Room Poetry Object.